oneapi-src/oneTBB/SECURITY.md

 oneTBB.

 ## Supported Versions
-Security vulnerabilities can be fixed in the [latest version][1] supported version and delivered as a patch release.
+Security vulnerabilities can be fixed in the [latest version][1] version and delivered as a patch release.
 We don't guarantee security fixes to be back-ported to older oneTBB versions.